-The goal of this playlist is provide education audiences and aging-related disciplines with an intimate view of older adults, beyond the limitations of age and disease, and to refute the assumption of inevitable decline and frailty in older age.
-The playlist uses storytelling to provide the social dimension of the aging experience from the point of view of the elders themselves.
+This playlist provides education audiences and aging-related disciplines with an intimate view of older adults, beyond the limitations of age and disease, and refutes the assumption of inevitable decline and frailty in older age.

 Even at a frail 90, Martha Katz has an impish energy that remains undiminished.
 She chides grandson-filmmaker Daniel Schubert over his choice of shirt during a visit to her Los Angeles home, but there’s trauma beneath the humour.
 At 14, Martha and her family were torn from their village in Czechoslovakia and shipped to Auschwitz.
 A visit to a Holocaust museum ignites painful memories, including a haunting personal encounter with one of Nazi Germany’s most notorious figures.
 For Martha, however, the emphasis is on a tough but rewarding postwar life in Winnipeg, which she fondly recalls in this warm, intimate portrait of an unrelenting survivor.

 The Elder Project follows seven diverse seniors over two years and records their experiences through a series of short and candid episodic stories.
 As they face the possibility of increasing frailty and transitioning into more dependent-living scenarios, the elders talk of their concerns and eloquently express their desire to grow older with dignity and some control over their future.

 In this short documentary, five black women talk about their lives in rural and urban Canada between the 1920s and 1950s.
 What emerges is a unique history of Canada’s black people and the legacy of their community elders.
 Produced by the NFB’s iconic Studio D.